wrkzcoin/wrkz-wallet-pluton/README.md

 * add a splash screen
 * center modals
 * make transaction hash on wallet page link to explorer
+* use event handling instead of polling for transaction list

 ## License